Keitokuch/AppToggle.spoon/README.md

 ```
 Reload init.lua in Hammerspoon.

-With this setting, pressing `Option + c` will toggle showing and hiding of Chrome window and `Option + <space>` will toggle iTerm2 window, etc.
+With this setting, pressing `Option + c` will toggle the showing and hiding of Chrome window and `Option + <space>` will toggle iTerm2 window, etc.